 Following on from our survey of 10,000 citizens in 10 European countries, we are publishing a series of blogs to foster further ideas and suggestions on how to encourage more intergenerationally fair policy.

-In this economia article, David Adams examines why more older people are going to need to work for longer and what this means for them, as well as employers, the economy and society.
+David Adams on why more older people will need to work for longer and what this means for them, their employers and society

 Our disability helpsheet has been prepared by accountants with severe disabilities and draws on their experiences of adaptive processes and procedures in the workplace.